J-E-Foster/Megjalomondors-Revenje/CONTRIBUTING.md

 * You are free to use, change and redistrubute this software in any way you see fit, provided the same freedoms are guaranteed to others by redistributing under the same licence.
 * There is no contributor licence agreement.
 Contributors retain the copywrite to their contributions as long as they honor the licence requirements.

-Please see [**Licence**] for more information.
+Please see [**Licence**](LICENCE.md#licence) for more information.

 ## Help wanted!
+We need your help to:
-* To create different sprite classes for player and enemy objects and simplifying movement and  collision protocol.
+* Create different sprite classes for player and enemy objects and simplifying movement and  collision protocol.
-* To code in a scrolling background object/s.
+* Code in a scrolling background object/s.
-* To add more functionality to the player object's movements.
+* Add more functionality to the player object's movements.
-* To speed up the big boss' movements.
+* Speed up the big boss' movements.
-* To add new levels and ideas to the game.
+* Add new levels and ideas to the game.
-* To add usernames/player to the game.
+* Add usernames/player to the game.
-* To store said player's stats.
+* Store said player's stats.
-* To add a High score counter.
+* Add a High score counter.
-* To add a timer in certain stages.
+* Add a timer in certain stages.

 Anyone is welcome to contact us - even if it is just about a small idea or suggestion!